gyunaev/spivak/README.md

 - GStreamer 1.0 (will NOT work on 0.10) and related libraries, notably Glib;
 - uchardet2 (for automatic charset decoding);
 - libzip (for handling ZIP and old KFN files);
-- libsonivox (to render MIDI in software) - you can get it from here: https://github.com/gyunaev/libsonivox ;
 - libcld2 (to build Karaoke language detector plugin; optional);
 - sqlite3 (for karaoke database);

-Please do not build with google breakpad, as this would enable automatic crash reporting which is useless for me because I do not have your symbols file.
+**Please do not build your builds with Google breakpad module enabled**, as this would enable automatic crash reporting which is useless for me because I do not have your symbols file.

 To build, please comment out the line "CONFIG += GOOGLEBREAKPAD" in src/src.pro, and then build as usual: